garner-code/variability-decision-making/README.md

 Email: getkellygarner@gmail.com

 A study conducted with:
-Shivam Kalhan shiv.kalhan@gmail.com
+Ole Jensen
+Paul Dux
+Li-Ann Leow
-Marta Garrido m.garrido@uq.edu.au
+Marta Garrido

-This repository contains the software written for collecting the behavioural and EEG data for the project described at: https://osf.io/k5ury/wiki/home/
+This repository contains the software written for collecting the behavioural and EEG data for the projects described at: https://osf.io/k5ury/wiki/home/ and

 Dependencies are listed in the notes in the code.
 Run all *.m files from the same folder.
 Keep all *.m files in the folder from which the files are stored.
 See the notes within the *.m files for further details.

 ### how to use this repository:
-For task code, see the folder iforage_task_code_redSMI-v1
+For the task code for https://osf.io/k5ury/wiki/home/, see the folder iforage_task_code_redSMI-v1
+For [x] see iforage_DA_task_code_redSMI